People always ask us what variety of peach is the best – our answer is that they are all great! And we honestly mean that!

 - Red Haven – Medium sized, round, yellow peach.
 Very firm, smooth texture, good flavor.
 Highly versatile – use for canning, freezing, snacking.
 Early peach: ripens around Aug.
 1.

-- Sentry – The first of our freestone peaches.
+- Sentry – Large semi-freestone peach.
 Available mid to late July.

 - Sun High – Large, smooth, yellow freestone of high quality.
 Firm, juicy, sweet.
 Excellent for canning and freezing.
 Picked around Aug.
 10th.

 - What makes a peach flavorful?

 It really isn’t so much a question of variety, the same variety can taste different year to year.
 It is more a question of the weather.
 A hot and dry season will lead to a sweet and flavorful peach.